doctrine/DoctrineModule/docs/hydrator.md

 }
 ```

 This simple entity contains an id, a string property, and a OneToOne relationship.
-If you are using Zend Framework
+If you are using Laminas
 forms the correct way, you will likely have a fieldset for every entity, so that you have a perfect mapping between
 entities and fieldsets.
 Here are fieldsets for User and and City entities.